 Personnel record contents

-Information contained in a personnel record will be maintained by the college to document an employee's identity, employment status and job performance at the institution.
+Information contained in a personnel record will be maintained by the university to document an employee's identity, employment status and job performance at the institution.

 Personnel records will include the following materials (if applicable):